MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/basic.md

 # Basic

-## Minimal

-A workflow that does just enough to be a useful JS extension.
+If you are a JS developer, see the [Basic Node](node/basic.md) section.

-## Simple template
+## Sample

-Copied from the base workflow created through the Github Actions UI.
+Copied from the base workflow created through the GitHub Actions UI.
+This just demonstrates how to run a Hello World printing output and doesn't do anything useful.

-Uses [Checkout V2](https://github.com/actions/checkout) action - `actions/checkout`

 ```yaml
 # This is a basic workflow to help you get started with Actions